-If the site continues to bleed for longer than expected per the dentist's directions, the patient should notify their dentist/surgeon right away.
+If the area continues to bleed for longer than your dentist's estimation, you should notify your dentist/surgeon right away.

-After an extraction, a normal part of the healing process includes the development of a blood clot at the extraction site.
-It is important that this blood clot remain at the extraction site as it serves as protection from bacteria and food particles getting into the empty tooth socket, thus preventing a secondary infection and the dreaded dry socket.
-More importantly, the blood clot acts as the foundation, scaffolding to help your body form new bone.
+After an extraction, a normal part of the healing process includes a blood clot developing at the extraction site.
+It is important that this clot remain in the extraction site.
+It serves as protection from bacteria and food particles getting into the empty tooth socket.
+This helps to prevent a secondary infection and dry socket.
+More importantly, the clot acts as the foundation to help your body form new bone.

 Can My Dentist Perform an Extraction?

-- If the tooth is broken off to the root
+- A tooth broken off to the root.

-- If the tooth structure is so weak that there is a high risk for the tooth to break off while attempting an extraction
+- Tooth structure so weak that there is a high risk for the tooth to break off while attempting the extraction.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.